Toma400/The_Isle_of_Ansur/readme.md

 This means game is not usable by any means.
 This doesn't mean you cannot download developer's builds or report issues, though - it's really welcome to participate in such early state of the game!

+Current gameplay features:
+- Creation of your own character (it can be saved for future updates gameplay)
+- Modding support (related to character creation)

+To have ~~spoilers~~ sneak-peek into development process, you can look into issues page.
+Milestones/bulk topics let me organise and discuss next steps in what I code into the game.
+Feel free to share your thoughts or report bugs there.

 # Links